-The first possible mention of dinosaurs is in Job 40.
+The first possible mention of dinosaurs in the Bible is in Job 40.
 God, speaking directly to the patriarch Job, challenges him regarding a mysterious beast known as the Behemoth.

 The second possible reference to huge, now extinct dinosaurs is in Job 41.
 God, again speaking directly to Job, challenges him regarding his ability to catch or tame a creature referred to as Leviathan.

 Can you draw out the leviathan with a hook, or hold down his tongue with a cord?
 Can you put a ring into his nose, or pierce his jaw with a gaff hook? . . .

 Will you play with him as with a bird?
 Or will you bind him for your maidens? . . .
 (Job 41:1 - 2, 5, also see the rest of the chapter).

 The third possible reference to these large reptiles is in Genesis 1:21 where it states that God created "great sea creatures."
 Many Scriptural scholars feel that these references are talking about the hippopotamus, crocodile, whale or other large known animal.
 Other scholars of a more scientific mind suggest that these verses are actually referencing dinosaurs.

 The literal meaning of these references is not clear and either side may be correct.
 The fossil record indicates that organisms existing thousands of years ago (before Noah's flood) grew large.
 Examples of these are giant cave bears, giant sloths, giant dire wolves, and so on.
 From a biological point of view, many reptiles also have the unusual proclivity of getting larger as they age.